Updated: December 17, 2024

 Legal Portuguese residents can apply for permanent residency status and Portuguese citizenship after five years in the country, provided they meet the criteria.

 When renting out your property, there are specific taxes to consider.
 Rental income from housing is taxed at 25 percent, while other types of rental income are taxed at 28 percent.
 The applicable tax rate—either 25 percent or 28 percent—depends on the rental agreement’s purpose.
-Although these rates may occasionally vary slightly, they will always fall within this range.

 Additionally, the 25 percent tax rate applies to long-term rental income for the entire year of 2023, as mandated by the Mais Habitação package enacted in October 2023.